chris-mbg/file-viewer/README.md

 ### Strategy

 When researching the best way to render a file tree structure, I quickly came across the concept of recursion.
-It's something I haven't used prior to this exercise, but I can see how it's beneficial for this use case.
-The file structure could potentially vary in complexity and the recursion approach makes the apllication able to render any of those.
-I enjoyed adapting it and learning a bit more about this computer science concept.
+It's something I haven't used prior to this exercise, but I really found beneficial for this use case, where each `Folder` component is a start of a new `Tree`.
+The original file structure could potentially vary in complexity and the recursion approach makes the application able to render a different structure.
+I enjoyed adapting this computer science concept and learning a bit more about it.

 ### View it live...